RuneStone0/Burp-Academy/01-SQL-Injection/01-solution.md

 # Lab: SQL injection UNION attack, determining the number of columns returned by the query
 ## Description

-Exercise is simple to identify the number of columns used by the query.
+Exercise is simply to identify the number of columns used by the query.